chauff/cse1500-web-transcripts/Assignment-1.md

 ### 1.1)

-Write down the HTTP requests you made, the returned responses (e.g. a page has moved or is faulty) until you receive the contents of the sports page.
+Write down the HTTP requests you made, the returned responses (e.g. a page has moved or is faulty) until you receive the contents of the sports news page.
 Always use `HEAD` first to retrieve meta-­data about the resource.

 ### 1.2)